juliariec/juliariec.com/src/pages/blog/visit-toronto.md

 description: "My recommendations for a long weekend trip in the city."
 category: "strategies"
 type: "post"
+image: "../../images/og/nathanphillips.jpg"
+imageAlt: "Nathan Phillips Square and the Toronto sign in the winter"
 ---

 I'm a bit biased, but I think Toronto is a city that's worth a visit!
 Although it doesn't have as many "attractions" as London or New York City, it has an amazing diversity of good food, vibrant green space, and distinctive neighbourhoods.
 In my opinion, this makes Toronto a strong candidate for an enjoyable 3 or 4 day trip — it's enough time to both see _some_ of the main attractions and to just walk, eat, and explore different parts of the city.